The Tortilla Tahdig Hack

 Ingredients

-• long-grain Basmati rice3 cup
+• long grain basmati rice3 cup

-• kosher salt3 tbsp
+• kosher salt1/4 cup

-• neutral vegetable oil3 tbsp
+• vegetable oil3 tbsp

 • unsalted butter1 tbsp

-• liquid bloomed saffron1 tbsp
+• bloomed saffron water1 tbsp

-• raw flour tortilla1 large
+• white flour tortilla1 large

 Method